HMPNK/HANNO/README.md

 * transcript models include UTRs
 * can work completely compartively (using NCBI Refseq annotations), no need for RNAseq from your organism (but still beneficial of course)
 * completely evidence based (no weird gene models from *ab initio* prediction)
-* includes functional annotation from eggNog and protein homology
+* includes functional annotation using eggNog and protein homology

 ### You will need MAMBA for installation!